- Auto-Joining Tables

 In the above-given model, let's see an example of creating the report Bugs Identified by User.
 By default, when you plot a report for Bugs identified by each user, Zoho Analytics could use the Assignee ID lookup to Users table which is not correct as it will provide Bugs assigned to each user.

-In this case you can change this by selecting the Lookup Column to be used.
+In this case, you can change this by selecting the Reporter ID as the Lookup Column to be used.
 The following illustration shows how to change the Lookup Column to join.

 Now the Bugs identified by Users report, shown below, is generated.

 You can also select multiple lookup columns between each pair of tables in a path.
 This allows you to create report over data that meet multiple conditions.
 Let's say you want to create reports on bugs where both the assignee and the reporter are same users.
 You can do this by selecting both the Assignee ID and the Reporter ID as lookup columns.
 The following illustration shows how to select both lookup column for joining.